Tekn-drive/Le-Hotelier/README.md

 # Le - Hotelier
+**Note: Since some of the important configuration/setting files are hidden in GitHub, it is recommended to download the zip of this application which is provided in this repository for full access.**

 Le Hotelier is a hotel management app which main design is focused on elegance.
 It has 4 options which can be used to manage the hotel.
 Those are:

 - Hotel Management: